 I was lucky enough to spend 3 weeks doing a work exchange through Workaway at Earth Spirit Centre.
 Incredibly lucky to met some truly magical people.
 The centre also runs incredibly workshops throughout the year, so be sure to check their calendar to see what's on.

 AirBnb is also highly recommended, particularly Earth Mama's House that is run by Manon Trump.
-Manon also runs tours to sacred sites including Stonehedge and Avesbury.
+Manon also runs tours

 The Magic never ends